peteryuan123/EVIT/README.md

-# EVIT: Event-based Visual-Inertial Tracking in Semi-Dense Maps Using Windowed Nonlinear Optimization
+# [IROS'24]EVIT: Event-based Visual-Inertial Tracking in Semi-Dense Maps Using Windowed Nonlinear Optimization

-This repo is the implementation of
+This repo is the implementation of our IROS'24 contribution

 [**EVIT: Event-based Visual-Inertial Tracking in Semi-Dense Maps Using Windowed Nonlinear Optimization**](https://arxiv.org/abs/2408.01370).